Uzbin Valley ambush: Battle and attempt to surround French troops

 From their support position one kilometre from the village, Rouge 4 rushed to help, reaching the heights of Sper Kunday in eight minutes.
 However, they were unable to make their junction with Carmin 2 and had to support it from a distance, with machine gun fire and 4 Milan missiles.
 It was then engaged by Taliban snipers and prevented from deploying its mortars as Carmin 2 requested.
 The Taliban then maneuvered so as to climb down towards the village and surround the patrol, which had to fight to maintain its junction to the valley.

 An empty VAB was hit by an RPG, causing some damage but no casualties.
 Meanwhile, after the death of the interpreter and wounding of four other Afghans, the Afghan National Army forces quickly fled the scene, while the American and French troops remained.

 Carmin 2 requested reinforcements at 15:52, and air support at 16:10.
 Two F-15 fighters that were on alert were guided by the US special forces team, arriving a few minutes later.
 Anticipating NATO use of air power, the Taliban moved close to French positions, preventing the F-15s from firing to avoid friendly fire casualties.
-Ten minutes later A-10 Thunderbolts arrived, but were also unable to fire.
+Ten minutes later A-10 Thunderbolts arrived, but were initially unable to differentiate friendly from enemy forces.
+One of the A-10's descended into the valley dispensing flares at about 100 feet in an attempt to pause the fighting and identify the exact locations of the pinned down French troops.
 The beleaguered paratroopers were able to use hand signals to communicate with the craft.
+The A-10’s established comms with Carmin.
+After locating friendly forces, Carmin passed coordinates and both A-10’s engaged the coordinates with their 30mm GAU-8.

 Meanwhile, the men of Carmin 2 were duelling with the Taliban with hand grenades and sniper fire, and began to run out of ammunition.

 About thirty minutes after the air support arrived the French VAB-mounted M2 machine guns ran out of ammunition, and attempts at a counter-attack had to be abandoned.